MealKitchen/mealkitchen/README.md

 grunt serve
 ```

-This will start the node server using nodemon. nodemon will monitor your server files for changes and restart the server.
+This will start the node server using nodemon.
+Nodemon will monitor your server files for changes and restart the server.

-Then open a new Terminal window and run the main Grunt task:
+Then open a new Terminal window and run the default Grunt task:

 ```sh
 grunt